AlexandreFenyo/net-monitor/README.md

 The rate should be about ten times the update rate of the OID value, for the manager to collect the data just when it changes.
 This is important since net-monitor computes throughputs by dividing by the delay the difference between this new value and the previous one.
 Therefore, the computed delay must be accurate to get a correct throughtput value.

+Here is an example of a snippet defining
 ````json
 {
   "dataset": "set1",